ccyphers/kiss_arch/README.md

       token=$(curl -X POST -d username=demo -d password=somepassword localhost:8010/api/login 2>/dev/null)
       curl -H 'Authorization: Bearer $token' --url http://localhost:8010/api/search

       Should now get search results

 ## Kong

 I will discuss this in more details later.
-Just note, you can easily run a kong instance on OS X and have all your development go through the API Gateway, taking advantage of a single point where all traffic is routed to specific services.
-Some of what this buys you is that each service doesn't have to have knowledge of other services.
-Instead each service only needs to know about how to get to KONG, simplifying the spaghetti code you often see in micro-services.
+Just note, you can easily run a kong instance on OS X and have all your development go through the API Gateway, taking advantage of a single point where all traffic is routed to the required service based on the request path.
+This way each service doesn't have to have knowledge of the other services, all they need to know is the kong host and api path for a given service.
+Most out there working in a micro-services architecture, probably have seen a lot of spaghetti code to keep track of all the different host associated with each service.
+Yes the host for a given service can be included in a configuration file, but when you have more than a couple of services, you can see that it can become unwieldly to maintain across all environments.

-For now you might want to look at kong_setup/index.js just to get an idea as to some of the power to the restful interface to defining your API and some common practices you can use with plugins so that your services don't have to have any concern with implementing common/shared types of things.
+For now, you might want to look at kong_setup/index.js just to get an idea how easy it is to setup your API routes due to the nice REST admin interface kong provides.
+Not only will this help reduce the complexity of service to service interactions, but utilizing the plugins your services don’t have to implement shared responsibilities, such as auth, cors, rate limiting, black-listing, etc.